vl20220303/catan-simulator-public/README.md

 Then, enter your name and the game password (as set by the host).
 If you have an incorrect password or a missing or duplicate player name, you will be unable to join.
 You may need to refresh your page to join again.<br><br>
 Once you are in the game, you will be able to see the game board.
 You will be able to play once the host starts the game.<br>
 ## You play as the green player.
+- In the first round, each player can place one settlement and one road anywhere.
+Then, each player can place another settlement and road anywhere on the board.
+The roads need to be connected to their respective settlements.
-- On each turn, dice are rolled automatically, and players collect resources from adjacent tiles.
+- On each turn, dice are rolled automatically, and players collect resources from adjacent tiles to the settlements they have placed wiht numbers that correspond to the number rolled.
 - You can build roads, settlements, or upgrade settlements into cities using resources.<br>
+- You can also buy development cards using resources.
 ## Building Costs
 - Roads are placed on the edges between tiles and require 1 Brick and 1 Lumber.
 - Settlements are built on tile corners and cost 1 Brick, 1 Lumber, 1 Wool, and 1 Grain.